rsyncOSX/RsyncOSX_archived/README.md

 ### Rsync

-In last updated release candidate image (RsyncOSX.dmg) there is a `rsync-3.1.2.dmg` which includes a built version of latest version of rsync.
+In last release image (RsyncOSX.dmg) there is a `rsync-3.1.2.dmg` which includes a built version of latest version of rsync.
 To install this version of rsync please make a catalog on your mac (e.g. `/usr/local/bin`) and make RsyncOSX aware of using the new rsync in [userconfig](https://rsyncosx.github.io/Documentation/docs/UserConfiguration.html).
 A compiled version of rsync will be included in every coming release of RsyncOSX.

 The default version of `rsync` in macOS is old (version 2.6.9, [protocol](https://rsync.samba.org/how-rsync-works.html) version 29).
 Version [2.6.9](https://download.samba.org/pub/rsync/src/rsync-2.6.9-NEWS) was released in nov 2006.
 The current release of rsync is version [3.1.2](https://download.samba.org/pub/rsync/src/rsync-3.1.2-NEWS) protocol 31 released 21 Dec 2015.
 There are at least three options to get and install the current version of rsync for use in RsyncOSX: